 Dr Colin Hawkes

-Dr Hawkes is a Principal Investigator in the INFANT Centre, Consultant Paediatric Endocrinologist at Cork University Hospital, Honorary Senior Lecturer at UCC, and Adjunct Assistant Professor at University of Pennsylvania.
+Dr Hawkes is a Lead Investigator in the INFANT Centre, Consultant Paediatric Endocrinologist at Cork University Hospital, Honorary Senior Lecturer at UCC, and Adjunct Assistant Professor at University of Pennsylvania.
 He also serves as a consultant to the Division of Endocrinology at the Children’s Hospital of Philadelphia.

 Prior to joining the INFANT Centre as a Principal Investigator, Dr Hawkes led a clinical and research programme at the Children’s Hospital of Philadelphia, the top ranked children’s diabetes centre in the United States.
 In Cork, his research focus is on improving outcomes in children with type 1 diabetes and he is collaborating with APC Microbiome Ireland on identifying modulators of type 1 diabetes progression.
 The goal of this work is to develop interventions that will delay or stop the development of type 1 diabetes.
 He is also actively studying factors to improve outcomes in children with establish type 1 diabetes.
 He is a leading expert in programme development and disparities in diabetes care, and has published and presented widely on these topics.